Introduction to MatNWB

 %}

-Set up the NWB file
+Set up the NWB File

 An NWB file represents a single session of an experiment.
 Each file must have a session_description, identifier, and session start time.
 Create a new NWBFile object with those and additional metadata using the NwbFile command.
 For all MatNWB classes and functions, we use the Matlab method of entering keyword argument pairs, where arguments are entered as name followed by value.
 Ellipses are used for clarity.